-- i.
-For the schools for which the local authority co-ordinates in-year applications, in the year between 1 Aug 2022 and 31 July 2023 did you receive

 - Significantly fewer applications than last year

 - slightly fewer applications than last year

 - about the same

 - slightly more than last year

 - significantly more than last year

-- ii.
-For what proportion of schools in your area did the local authority co-ordinate in-year admissions during the 2022/2023 academic year
+ii.
+For what proportion of primary schools in your area did the local authority co-ordinate in-year admissions during the 2023/2024 academic year iii.
+For what proportion of secondary schools in your area did the local authority co-ordinate in-year admissions during the 2023/2024 academic year iv.

-- None

-- All

-- Some but less than or equal to half

-- More than half but less than all

-iii.
 If you wish, please provide any comments about how well in-year admissions works for children who are not looked after or previously looked after and/or do not have SEND: